PaycheckCalculatorOnline logo

 What $75,000 Actually Buys: Real Purchasing Power by City

-Take-home pay is only part of the picture.
-Cost of living determines how far that money goes.
-Using MIT Living Wage Calculator data and BEA regional price parities, here's what $75,000 (in take-home equivalent purchasing power) looks like across major metros:
+Take-home pay is only half the picture.
+Cost of living determines how far that money actually goes.
+Using MIT Living Wage Calculator data and BEA regional price parities, here's the real purchasing power of a $75,000 salary across major US metros:

 Austin, TX: Take-home ~$61,147.
 Cost of living index: ~100 (national average).
 Real purchasing power: $61,147